techmahedy/zunoo/README.md

 <a name="section-29"></a>

 ## Model
 Zuno's Model class extented [Laravel Model](https://laravel.com/docs/12.x/eloquent#generating-model-classes).
 So you can use most the eloquent features in Zuno's model class.
-Zuno's model located in `App\Models` directory and you can create as many model as you using `create:model` command.
+Zuno's model located in `App\Models` directory.

 ### Create New Model
 To create a new model, run this command